-• In continuous-sampling mode, the ADC automatically starts a new conversion at the end of a current conversion cycle.

-• In event-sampling mode, the user must initiate the next conversion after the current conversion cycle ends, by using the CONVST or CONVSTCLK inputs.
+- In continuous-sampling mode, the ADC automatically starts a new conversion at the end of a current conversion cycle. - In event-sampling mode, the user must initiate the next conversion after the current conversion cycle ends, by using the CONVST or CONVSTCLK inputs.

-The operating mode is selected by writing to configuration registers 0 (see "Configuration Registers (40h to 42h)," page 21).
-A detailed timing diagram for System Monitor is shown in Figure 15, page 41.
-Table 18, page 42 describes the timing parameters.
-Reference the Virtex-5 FPGA Data Sheet for the latest System Monitor timing specifications.
+The operating mode is selected by writing to configuration registers 0 (see Configuration Registers (40h to 42h), page 17).
+A detailed timing diagram for System Monitor is shown in Figure 16, page 38.
+Table 19, page 39 describes the timing parameters.
+Reference the Virtex-6 FPGA Data Sheet for the latest System Monitor timing specifications.
+The robust nature of the System Monitor ensures continued and correct operation even if the external clock input DCLK is stopped.
+In this situation, the System Monitor automatically switches over to an internal clock oscillator to continue monitoring.
+This is similar to the mode of operation pre-configuration (see Pre-Configuration Operation, page 10).
+After configuration, the DCLK input requires 20 DCLKs to resynchronize to the external clock.
+It will not be possible to access the DRP until resynchronization has occured.